SamuelMolling/samuelmolling.github.io/_pages/about.md

 - **Publications:** Articles and tutorials on database technologies, query optimization, artificial intelligence, cloud providers, IaC, software engineering, and best practices in the tech industry.
 - **Portfolio:** A showcase of the projects I've worked on, highlighting my contributions and the technologies used.
 - **Talks:** Information about the talks and workshops I've conducted, covering topics such as qdatabases, security, artificial intelligence, cloud solutions, IaC, and more.
-- **About me:** My professional experience, education, certifications, and skills.
+- **CV:** My professional experience, education, certifications, and skills.

 ## Latest Updates 📅
 Check out my recent event at the MongoDB User Group in Florianópolis, SC, Brazil, where I presented on Atlas Search and Vector Search with MongoDB.
 See the slides and materials available in the Talks section.